wisilva/CS_4641_Project/README.md

 Sam: Assist with data cleaning, sampling, and feature reduction.
 Implementation, testing, and visualization of DBSCAN, Midterm Report

 William: Assist with data cleaning, sampling, and feature reduction.
-Implementation, testing, and visualization of Hierarchical Clustering and SVM, Proposal and Github management
+Implementation, testing, and visualization of Hierarchical Clustering and Naive Bayes, Proposal and Github management

 Stefan: Assist with data cleaning, sampling, and feature reduction.
-Implementation, testing, and visualization of Naive Bayes, Final Report, and Final Recording
+Implementation, testing, and visualization of Naive Bayes, Final Report, GANTT updates, and Final Recording

 Carter: Primary for data cleaning, sampling, and feature reduction.
 Implementation, testing, and visualization of Regressions